 Lacework provides continuous cloud security and compliance management at scale.
 You can collect, analyze, and correlate security threats across multiple cloud platforms, such as AWS, Google Cloud Platform, and Azure, so you can prioritize addressing them.

-This Infrastructure-as-a-Code security service provides vulnerability, security posture, and compliance management for all apps, workloads, containers, processes, machines, accounts, and users in your environment.
+This Infrastructure-as-a-Code security service provides vulnerability, security posture, and compliance management for all your environment’s apps, workloads, containers, processes, machines, accounts, and users.

 Lacework alternatives include Fugue, Orca Security, Synk, Threat Stack, etc.